CSRG-Group/dcs-notes.github.io/cs139/Lang1.md

 * text - text input
 * password - input only shows dots
 * submit - a button the user can use to submit the form
-* radio - a circular checkbox can only select one in a group ,grouped by the attribute `name`, need attribute `value`, use `checked` for the defualt
+* radio - a circular checkbox can only select one in a group ,grouped by the attribute `name`, need attribute `value`, use `checked` for the default

 other types
 * color